amahabal/PySeqsee/_sources/new_app/first_categories.rst.txt

 degrees of membership (but much more will be said later).

-By a *categorizable*, I mean a Python object that has the necessary routines to keep track of categories.
+By a *categorizable*, I mean a Python object that has the necessary routines to keep track of categories that it belongs to.
 This can be achieved by subclassing from the interface :py:class:`~farg.core.categorization.categorizable.CategorizableMixin`.

 Finally, a binding can be thought of as an explanation for how an item is an instance of a category.